safedeal-project/safedeal/doc/README.md

 ### Windows

-Unpack the files into a directory, and then run safedeal-qt.exe.
+Unpack the files into a directory, and then run SafeDeal-qt.exe.

 ### macOS